 What is motion sickness?

-Children from 5 to 12 years old, women, and the elderly seem to be more susceptible to motion sickness, while it is rare in children younger than age 2.
+Children from 5 to 12 years old, women, and older adults get motion sickness more than others do.
+It's rare in children younger than 2.

 What are the symptoms?